 When you think about the first year of your child’s life, you may not immediately think of their dental care.
 They don’t have teeth yet, why should I be concerned?
 Although it may be surprising, dental care is crucial during the first year of a child’s life.

 Baby teeth are vulnerable to decay from their very first appearance.
 For most babies, the first tooth will erupt between the ages of six months to a year.
-Proper care for your baby’s teeth is imperative through their growth and development.
-Teeth serve several critical functions, including the aid of speech development.
+Proper care for your baby’s teeth is imperative throughout their growth and development.
+Teeth serve several critical functions, including speech.
 Your child’s baby teeth help the proper development of permanent teeth by holding space for them.

 First Tooth, First Visit